thyazide/Darktide-Performance-Optimizations/README.md

 [Video Guide](https://youtu.be/0w7-N8y5b_k)
 # In-Game settings

 Resolution should be set to whatever you use.
-You can use whatever setting for up-scaling is available and looks best, and provides the best performance for you. `Automatic` will change the internal render resolution dynamically, though it may cause stuttering.
+You can use whatever setting for up-scaling is available, looks best, and provides the best performance for you. `Automatic` will change the internal render resolution dynamically, though it may cause stuttering.
 I use `performance` at 4K and it runs well and looks good.

 If your card has the option to enable `Nvidia Reflex Low Latency` do so.